oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 The Boehm-Demers-Weiser conservative garbage collector can be used as a garbage collecting replacement for C malloc or C++ new.

-**URL**
+**More Information**

 https://hboehm.info/gc/

 **Available Versions**::

     7.6.10-GCCcore-8.2.0
+    7.6.12-GCCcore-8.3.0
     7.6.12-GCCcore-9.3.0
-    7.6.12-GCCcore-8.3.0

 gcccuda